Star Omnibus Company

-The Star Omnibus Company and its predecessor the Andrews Star Omnibus Company, was a bus operator in London between 1892 and 1908.
+The Star Omnibus Company (and its predecessor the Andrews Star Omnibus Company) was a bus operator in London between 1892 and 1908.

 Overview

-Solomon Andrews entered into agreement with the London General Omnibus Company in 1886 to supply Andrews patent buses.
-The Andrews patent bus represented an improvement in design over the vehicles previously used.
-They were so successful that by 1891, 26 buses had been supplied.
+Solomon Andrews entered into an agreement with the London General Omnibus Company in 1886 to supply them with Andrews patent omnibuses.
+The Andrews patent omnibus represented an improvement in design over the vehicles previously used; by 1891, 26 omnibuses had been supplied.

 Andrews Star Omnibus Company

-On 4 October 1892, a limited company was formed, Andrews Star Omnibus Company Limited, to take over the business of some buses which had been operating since 1888 under the name of S. Andrews & Son.
-The Directors were Solomon Andrews and his son, Francis Emile.
-The General Manager was William Alexander Perry.
+On 4 October 1892, a limited company was formed, Andrews Star Omnibus Company Limited, to take over the business of some omnibuses which had been operating since 1888 under the name of S. Andrews & Son.
+The directors were Solomon Andrews and his son, Francis Emile.
+The general manager was William Alexander Perry.
 The company was based at 31-47 New Kent Road, leased from Samuel Plimsoll.

 In 1892 the routes of the company were as follows: